 #2: By following the instructions below or downloading and using the scripts provided by either Microsoft or myself, you are assuming complete responsibility for the results.
 For all I know, there’s something special about your machine I cannot predict or account for.
 While it’s certainly not the intent, the instructions and/or scripts could render your computer unbootable.
 Once again, your best defense is note #1.

 #3: Don’t just click and run any of the scripts mentioned below.
 Instead, download the file by right-clicking and saving it to a location on your computer.
-You’ll run those scripts from within an administrative PowerShell or Command Prompt.
+You’ll run those scripts from within an administrative Command Prompt.
 Since these are text files, you can examine their contents at will.
 Note that since they are considered executable files, your security software may need to be told to “allow” the download.

 Command